GheodeAI/dkrz_utils/README.md

 ### Installing

 This is a collection of usefull scripts, there is no need for Instalation.
-Just:
+You need just to:

 Clone the repo